So far, we have focused on two categories of forces: normal force and body force (W=mg).

 The left diagram is what you have been trained to draw so far.

 The right diagram is a more realistic depiction of the transfer of force.
-In Mechanics of Materials, this idea will be called a bearing stress.
+In Mechanics of Materials, this idea is called bearing stress.

-Now, consider a body that looks like a connected rectangle and triangle.
+Now, consider a trapezoidal body.
+It looks like a triangle connected to a rectangle.

 In the left FBD, the normal force, N, is no longer at the midpoint of the bottom surface.
 Due to moment equilibrium, we know that N must occur at the third point between W1 and W2, since W2 is twice W1.